ibm-cloud-docs/codeengine/getting-started.md

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external}.
 2. Select **Start creating** from **Run your container image**.
 3. Select **Application**.
 4. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
-Note that provisioning your project can take a few minutes.
-Wait until the project status is `Active` before continuing to the next step.
+Provisioning your project can take a few minutes.
+Wait until the project status is `Active` before you continue to the next step.
 5. Enter a name for the application and specify `docker.io/ibmcom/helloworld` for the container image.
 Use a name for your application that is unique within the project.
 For this example, you do not need to modify the default values for environment variables or runtime settings.
 6. Click **Deploy**.
 7. After the application status changes to **Ready**, you can test the application by clicking **Test application**.
 To open the application in a webpage, click **Application URL**.